-The modern wording of the phrase that people are familiar with today is written in a book by P.T.
+As for the saying with its modern wording that people are familiar with today, the earliest I could find it in print is from a book by P.T.
 Barnum, 1869, where he wrote:

-* Sarah, even though you lost the race, every cloud has a silver lining.
-This race helped to motivate you to lose some weight and get back into shape.
+- Even though you lost the race, every cloud has a silver lining.
+The race, for example, helped motivate you to exercise and get back in shape.